pablo-gar/skribbl_word_lists/readme.md

 # Word lists for http://skribbl.io/

-Copy & paste lists ot use on skribbl.
+Copy & paste lists to use on skribbl.

 Feel free to collaborate!
 [http://skribbl.io/](http://skribbl.io/)